-Boston’s Best Outdoor Dining – Top Patios, Decks & More
+Boston’s Best Outdoor Dining: 65 Amazing Patios, Roof Decks and More

 From lush hidden gardens to raucous roof decks, here are the sexiest, liveliest, prettiest, chillest places to dine al fresco around Boston.

 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.